dm9gp/flip-flop/README.md

 or have the PCB printed for you, the PCB file here is in "Fritzing" format .fzz.
 You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/) if you wish.
-The file "Astable Flip-Flop Circuit 2023-12-06.zip" contains the same but in Gerber format.
+The file "Astable Flip-Flop Circuit 2023-12-06 Gerber.zip" contains the same but in Gerber format.

 PARTS REQUIRED: